Andras7/word2vec-pytorch/README.md

 # Word2vec Pytorch

 Fast word2vec implementation at competitive speed with fasttext.
 The slowest part is the python data loader.
-Indeed, Python isn't the fastest language but maybe you can improve it :)
+Indeed, Python isn't the fastest programming language, maybe you can improve the code :)

 ## Advantages